The best food in Puebla that you absolutely have to try

 Cemitas

-So to try the best cemitas in Puebla then go to the Mercado del Carmen At Cemitas Las Poblanitas.
-They have been in the business for more than 30 years feeding locals and tourists with authentic cemitas poblanas.
+So, to try the best cemitas in Puebla, then go to the Mercado del Carmen, at Cemitas Las Poblanitas.
+They have been in the business for more than 30 year,s feeding locals and tourists with authentic cemitas poblanas.

 Chalupas

-There are different kinds of Chalupas that you can eat in different Mexican states, but the original one is from Puebla, and it’s a corn tortilla that has been fried in lard, with boiled green and red sauce, onion, and shredded beef on top.
-Chalupa means boat in Spanish because the tortillas shrink into a boat shape when they are fried.
+There are different kinds of Chalupas that you can eat in various Mexican states, but the original one is from Puebla, and it’s a corn tortilla that has been fried in lard, with boiled green and red sauce, onion, and shredded beef on top.

 Tacos Arabes